 - 1. Activate the System Controls dialog - 2.
 Select the adjust splits option in the dialog - 3.
 Adjust the panel size by dragging the adjustment icon - 4.
-Confirm your changes by tapping one of the panels, by pressing the rotary knob or the Enter key.
+Confirm your changes by tapping one of the panels or selecting the save option in the menu.